-We are a team of 16 men and women, all trained in prayer ministry and waiting to pray for you!
+We have a team of men and women, trained in prayer ministry and waiting to pray for you!
 Each Sunday, after the morning service, there are four members of the team available to pray.

 Whether you seek physical, emotional or spiritual healing, please come forward at the end of the service and receive prayer.
 You can recognise team members by the Prayer Ministry Team badges we wear.

 We believe and know that Jesus is our healer.
 No matter who on the team prays with you, it is the Lord Jesus who heals.
 'He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed.'
 1 Peter 2:24.